Burgundy 2021 En Primeur

 Welcome to the C&B Burgundy hub, the home of our new vintage releases.

-There are many beautiful wines to explore though, of freshness and a great sense of place.
 Please use the links below or contact us in the usual way.
-The offer opens on Wednesday 11th January 2023.
+The offer opens in 2024.

 Contact us to place your order: [email protected] | 020 7265 2430

-Will Hargrove, Head of Fine Wine, shares his insights into the 2021 Burgundy vintage.
+Guy Seddon, Head of Fine Wine Buying, shares his insights into the 2022 Burgundy vintage.

 BURGUNDY REGIONS